japila-books/apache-spark-internals/docs/executor/Executor.md

 *Executor offers* are described by executor id and the host on which an executor runs (see <<resource-offers, Resource Offers>> in this document).

 Executors can run multiple tasks over its lifetime, both in parallel and sequentially.
-They track xref:executor:TaskRunner.adoc[running tasks] (by their task ids in <<runningTasks, runningTasks>> internal registry).
+They track executor:TaskRunner.md[running tasks] (by their task ids in <<runningTasks, runningTasks>> internal registry).
 Consult <<launchTask, Launching Tasks>> section.

 Executors use a <<threadPool, Executor task launch worker thread pool>> for <<launchTask, launching tasks>>.